medialab/minet/cookbook/url-join.md

 ## Keeping only certain columns from first file in final output

-In some case, you may want to avoid copying all the columns from the first file into the second one when matching.
-If so, you can use the `-s/--select` flag to indicate which column to keep from first file in the final output:
+In some cases, you may want to avoid copying all the columns from the first file into the second one when matching.
+If so, you can use the `-s/--select` flag to indicate which columns to keep from first file in the final output:

 ```bash
 minet url-join homepage medias.csv url tweets.csv -s id,media > joined.csv